Ultima Online: Origin era (1995–2004)

+Ultima Online was the first MMORPG to reach the 100,000 subscriber base, far exceeding that of any game that went before it.
+Subscriber numbers peaked at around 250,000 in July 2003, but then began a steady decline.
+In February 2004, Origin Systems shut down.
+Ultima Online no longer had a named studio managing it.
+Development headquarters moved from Austin to Fairfax, Virginia.

 Electronic Arts era (2004–2006)

-The sixth expansion, Samurai Empire, launched in November 2004 was Japanese-themed.
+The sixth expansion, Samurai Empire, launched in November 2004, was Japanese-themed.
 It offered two new professions, the Ninja and the Samurai, as well as new Japanese-themed housing tile sets.
 New lands, the Tokuno Islands, were added, with the cities being styled after ancient Japanese cities.

-Ultima Online was the first MMORPG to reach the 100,000 subscriber base, far exceeding that of any game that went before it.
-Subscriber numbers peaked at around 250,000 in July 2003, but then began a steady decline.
-In 2008 the game had around 100,000 subscribers.
-As of April 2008, Ultima Online held a market share below 0.6% of the massively multiplayer online game subscriptions.
-This may in part be attributed to the 2004 release of World of Warcraft, which quickly established hegemony over the MMORPG market and has attracted scores of players from all preexisting games in the genre.

 Expansion number seven, Mondain's Legacy, launched in August 2005.
 It featured the second player race, Elves.
 The quest system received a major upgrade, as did the crafting system.
 Spellweaving was added to the skills.
 Many new dungeons were added.
 This expansion was the first that was only available online (offline versions on CDs could be ordered).
-Mondain's Legacy was the last expansion, with updates becoming more irregular after that point.
+Mondain's Legacy was the last expansion for several years, with updates becoming more irregular after that point.

 Mythic Entertainment era (2006–2014)

 In June 2006 Electronic Arts purchased Mythic Entertainment, the creators of Dark Age of Camelot.
 Mythic was tasked with managing EA's MMORPG portfolio, including Ultima Online.
 That month it was also announced that the anti-cheating software PunkBuster would be integrated into Ultima Online.
 This marked the first time PunkBuster would be used with an MMORPG to help curb cheating and exploiting.
 However, it was never integrated into the game, and in November 2006, Electronic Arts put the PunkBuster integration on indefinite hold.

+In 2008 the game had around 100,000 subscribers.
+As of April 2008, Ultima Online held a market share below 0.6% of the massively multiplayer online game subscriptions.
+This may in part be attributed to the 2004 release of World of Warcraft, which quickly established hegemony over the MMORPG market and has attracted scores of players from all preexisting games in the genre.

 In August 2007 Ultima Online: Kingdom Reborn was released.
 This was the first major overhaul of the client and artwork systems since Ultima Online: Third Dawn.
 The final expansion was Stygian Abyss (2009), which focused on the gargoyle race.
 After Stygian Abyss the development model shifted from expansions to "booster packs" that were intended to be smaller updates released more frequently.
 However, the first booster pack High Seas of 2010 was also the last.